pragma-collective/cirkuloxyz/cirkulo-api/docs/INVITE_IMPLEMENTATION_SUMMARY.md

 6. **Email Validation**: Recipient email must be a valid email format
 7. **Sender Information**: Sender ID and email must be present in JWT token

-## JWT Token Structure (Dynamic.xyz)
+## JWT Token Structure (Lens Protocol)

-The system extracts the following from the Dynamic JWT token:
+The system extracts the following from the Lens Protocol JWT token:

 ```json
 {